- Start with USD ($) or Crypto

 Just give them your friend’s name, your friend’s email address, your name and a message from you to them, how much you would like to send and how you would like to purchase it – with your credit card or PayPal or with cryptocurrencies.

 Each booster pack is $2 each and with a little over half a million packs remaining, it does create scarcity, making each more powerful card more valuable as time goes on.

 You can purchase these $2 booster packs either with a gift or promo code, credit card and PayPal or cryptocurrencies and don’t forget – each purchase you make, Splinterlands will give you 10% in HIVE power.

 So once you have gone ahead and purchased your packs, you can go and open them in the Open Menus tab.

 After purchasing your booster packs before opening them you do have the option to send it as a gift.
-Just provide your friend’s Steem account name here and send as gift.
+Just provide your friend’s HIVE account name here and send as gift.

 Now you can open the packs individually or all at once, depending on how many you have.

 Let’s open a pack and see what we get.
 Sometimes you get some rare cards, sometimes you may not and there we go.
 We’ve got ourselves a rare card!